peekeep/TP-Final-RPA-JAVA-Card-game/README.md

 **What I learned:**
 - Teamwork and collaboration.
 - Experience using different basic programming structures in Java.
+- Code documentation.
 - Presenting and explaining the project orally.

 ## How to run the program